Christopheremorgan/Election_Analysis/README.md

 ## Project Overview

-A Colorado Board of Elections employee has provided the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee requested the following tasks to complete an election audit of a recent local congressional election.

   1. Calculate the total number of votes cast.
   2. Get a complete list of candidates who received votes.